yU93r/SteamEmu/post_build/README.release.md

 ---

-## IP country:

-You can report a country IP if the game queries it, by setting the 2 characters code in the file `ip_country.txt`.
-Use this link to get the `Alpha-2` country code: https://www.iban.com/country-codes

-Check the example file in the `steam_settings` folder

----

 ## Enable non-LAN behavior in `steam_matchmaking_servers`:

 By default, match making servers (which handles browsing for matches) will always return LAN servers list whenever the game inquires about the available servers with a specific type (Internet, Friends, LAN, etc...).
-You can make the emu return the proper/actual servers list for the given type, by modifying `configs.ini` and setting `matchmaking_server_list_actual_type-1`.
+You can make the emu return the proper/actual servers list for the given type, by modifying `configs.main.ini` and setting `matchmaking_server_list_actual_type-1`.
 **This is currently broken**.

-Also, match making servers will return the info of the server from the incoming local packets, you can make the emu retrieve the actual server info by performing a source server query, this is enabled by setting `matchmaking_server_details_via_source_query-1` inside `configs.ini`.
+Also, match making servers will return the info of the server from the incoming local packets, you can make the emu retrieve the actual server info by performing a source server query, this is enabled by setting `matchmaking_server_details_via_source_query-1` inside `configs.main.ini`.
 **This is currently broken**.

----

-## Overlay hook delay and renderer detector timeout:
-**Note: at the moment this feature is only enabled in the experimental builds**
----

-By default the emu will immediately start the renderer detector for the overlay, but you can give it some initial delay,
-which allows some games to initialize properly, otherwise the detector may not detect the current renderer (DirectX, OpenGL, etc...) and the overlay will not work (example games: `Have a Nice Death`, and `Saints Row (2022)`).

-After that initial delay, the emu will give the detector `15 seconds` as a timeout, after that time if the detector didn't return a valid result, it will fail.
-This avoids an infinite detection loop and a potential FPS drop on failure.

-You can control these timings from `configs.ini`:
-* `hook_delay_sec`: controls the amount of seconds to wait for initially before attempting the detection.
-* `enable_experimental_overlay`: controls the timeout of the detection, in seconds.

-Negative values will be ignored, also the renderer detector timeout cannot be 0.

-Check the example files in the `steam_settings` folder

----

-## Prevent lobby creation:

-You can prevent lobby creation (created via steam matchmaking APIs) by modifying `configs.ini` and setting `disable_lobby_creation=1`.

----

-## Sharing leaderboards scores over LAN:

-You can allow the emu to mutually share leaderboards scores with people playing the same game on the same network, by modifying `configs.ini` and setting `share_leaderboards_over_network=1`.

-This works best with real LAN, latency from VPN clients might break it.

----

-## Sharing stats and achievements with game servers:

-By default the emu will mutually share stats with game servers, you can disable this behavior by modifying `configs.ini` and setting `disable_sharing_stats_with_gameserver=1`, this also disables the interface `ISteamGameServerStats`.

-Game servers and players will not immediately synchronize stats/achievements whey they're changed, they'll wait for the next call to `Steam_RunCallbacks()`.
-You can change this behavior and make them eager to send updated data by modifying `configs.ini` and setting `immediate_gameserver_stats=1`.

----

-## Pretend that the app in running in Steam Deck mode:

-Modify `configs.ini` and set `steam_deck=1` to pretent that the app is running on a Steam Deck.

----

-## Force achievements functions to succeed:

-Modify `configs.ini` and set `achievements_bypass=1` to force some achievements functions to succeed.

 ---